Blair Athol (SA)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 278 trips per day across all routes, equating to around 108 weekly trips per individual stop.
+Only 8.2% of residents work from home (2021 Census).
+Daily service frequency averages 278 trips across all routes, translating to about 108 weekly trips per stop.

 Frequently Asked Questions - Transport